 I have been a member of the FSB since I set up my business six years ago.
 It works hard to champion the causes of small business and provide good updates on a number of matters and some very useful help lines and other services.

+About six months ago I signed up for their regular email press releases, which have again proved interesting and useful.
 In the past few weeks they have been at the forefront of the debate on capital gains tax.
 The changes the chancellor is proposing to make to CGT have been clearly spelled out.
 The opposition from many people, including the various organisations representing business, has been widely publicised.
 Read ore about CGT: